 - 1/2 teaspoon sea salt

 - 3 cups grated zucchini

 - 1/2 cup chopped walnuts

 - Preheat the oven to 350 degrees.
-Line 12 muffin tins with paper cups or 6 mini loaves with unbleached parchment paper.
+Line 18 muffin tins with paper cups or 6 mini loaves with unbleached parchment paper.

-- Place grated carrots and zucchini together in a piece of cheesecloth or paper towel and squeeze out excess liquid.
+- Place the grated zucchini in a piece of cheesecloth or paper towel and squeeze out excess liquid.
 Then, fold into the large mixing bowl mixture.

-- Bake 20 to 22 minutes, or until a toothpick inserted in center of muffin comes out clean.
+- Bake 22-30 minutes, or until a toothpick inserted in center of muffin comes out clean.
 Remove from oven and set on a wire rack to cool.